Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Classical trace polynomials for SLn

 \subsection{Dotted ideal triangulations}

-Let the punctured surface $\surf$ be equipped with an ideal triangulation $\idealtriang$, and let $N = \epsilon(n-1) + \tau(n-1)(n-2)/2$; see \S \ref{ssec:topological-setting}.
+Let the punctured surface $\mathfrak{S}$ be equipped with an ideal triangulation $\lambda$, and let $N = \epsilon(n-1) + \tau(n-1)(n-2)/2$; see \S \ref{ssec:topological-setting}.

-The associated \textit{dotted ideal triangulation} is the pair consisting of $\idealtriang$ together with $N$ distinct \textit{dots} attached to the edges $E$ and triangles $\triang$ of $\idealtriang$, where there are $n-1$ \textit{edge-dots} attached to each edge $E$ and $(n-1)(n-2)/2$ \textit{triangle-dots} attached to each triangle $\triang$.
-For each triangle $\triang$ together with its three boundary edges $E_1$, $E_2$, $E_3$, these dots are arranged as the vertices of the discrete $n$-triangle $\Theta_n$ (minus its three corner vertices) overlaid on top of the ideal triangle $\triang$; see Figures \ref{fig:example-ideal-triangulations-dotted} and \ref{fig:coordinates-on-a-triangulation}.
-Note that we draw \textit{boundary-dots} as small black squares and \textit{interior-dots} as small black disks.
+The associated \textit{dotted ideal triangulation} consists of $\lambda$ together with $N$ distinct black \textit{dots} attached to the edges $E$ and triangles $\mathfrak{T}$ of $\lambda$, where there are $n-1$ \textit{edge-dots} attached to each edge $E$ and $(n-1)(n-2)/2$ \textit{triangle-dots} attached to each triangle $\mathfrak{T}$ (punctures, that is, triangle vertices, are always drawn as white dots).
+For each triangle $\mathfrak{T}$ including its three boundary edges $E_1$, $E_2$, $E_3$, these dots are arranged as the vertices of the discrete $n$-triangle $\Theta_n$ (minus its three corner vertices) overlaid on top of the ideal triangle $\mathfrak{T}$; see Figures \ref{fig:example-ideal-triangulations-dotted} and \ref{fig:coordinates-on-a-triangulation}.
+We talk about \textit{boundary-dots} or \textit{interior-dots} depending on whether the dots are on the boundary of interior of the surface.

-Given a triangle $\triang$ of $\idealtriang$, which inherits an orientation from the orientation of $\surf$, and given an edge $E$ of $\triang$, it makes sense to talk about whether one edge-dot on $E$ is \textit{to the left} or \textit{to the right} of another edge-dot on $E$ as viewed from the triangle $\triang$; see Figure \ref{fig:dotted-triangle}.
+Given a triangle $\mathfrak{T}$ of $\lambda$, which acquires an orientation from the orientation of $\mathfrak{S}$, and given an edge $E$ of $\mathfrak{T}$, it makes sense to say that an edge-dot on $E$ is \textit{to the left} or \textit{to the right} of another edge-dot on $E$ as viewed from the triangle $\mathfrak{T}$; see Figure \ref{fig:dotted-triangle}.

-We always assume that we have chosen an ordering for the $N$ dots lying on the dotted ideal triangulation $\idealtriang$, so that it makes sense to talk about the $i$-th dot, $i=1,2,\dots,N$.
+We always assume that we have chosen an ordering for the $N$ dots lying on the dotted ideal triangulation $\lambda$, so we can talk about the $i$-th dot, $i=1,2,\dots,N$.